bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

-- [How does block synchronization work in Bitcoin Core today?]({{bse}}121292) Pieter Wuille describes the block header tree, block data, and active chaintip block chain data structures and goes on to explain the header synchronization, block synchronization, and block activation processes that act upon them.
+- [How does block synchronization work in Bitcoin Core today?]({{bse}}121292) Pieter Wuille describes the block header tree, block data, and active chaintip block chain data structures and goes on to explain the header synchronization, block synchronization, and block activation processes that act upon them. {% assign timestamp="28:14" %}

-- [How does headers-first prevent disk-fill attack?]({{bse}}76018) Pieter Wuille follows up on an old question to explain the more recent IBD "Headers Presync" (see [Newsletter #216][news216 headers presync]) header spam mitigations added to Bitcoin Core in 24.0.
+- [How does headers-first prevent disk-fill attack?]({{bse}}76018) Pieter Wuille follows up on an old question to explain the more recent IBD "Headers Presync" (see [Newsletter #216][news216 headers presync]) header spam mitigations added to Bitcoin Core in 24.0. {% assign timestamp="30:31" %}

 - [Is BIP324 v2transport redundant on Tor and I2P connections?]({{bse}}121360)
   Pieter Wuille concedes a lack of [v2 transport][topic v2 p2p transport]
-  encryption benefits when using [anonymity networks][topic anonymity networks] but notes potential computational improvements over v1 unencrypted transport.
+  encryption benefits when using [anonymity networks][topic anonymity networks] but notes potential computational improvements over v1 unencrypted transport. {% assign timestamp="33:57" %}

-- [What's a rule of thumb for setting the maximum number of connections?]({{bse}}121088) Pieter Wuille distinguishes between [outbound and inbound connections]({{bse}}121015) and lists considerations around setting higher `-maxconnections` values.
+- [What's a rule of thumb for setting the maximum number of connections?]({{bse}}121088) Pieter Wuille distinguishes between [outbound and inbound connections]({{bse}}121015) and lists considerations around setting higher `-maxconnections` values. {% assign timestamp="34:57" %}

-- [Why isn't the upper bound (+2h) on the block timestamp set as a consensus rule?]({{bse}}121248) In this and [other]({{bse}}121247) related [questions]({{bse}}121253), Pieter Wuille explains the requirement that a new block's timestamp must be no later than two hours in the future, the importance of the requirement, and why "consensus rules can only depend on information that is committed to by block hashes".
+- [Why isn't the upper bound (+2h) on the block timestamp set as a consensus rule?]({{bse}}121248) In this and [other]({{bse}}121247) related [questions]({{bse}}121253), Pieter Wuille explains the requirement that a new block's timestamp must be no later than two hours in the future, the importance of the requirement, and why "consensus rules can only depend on information that is committed to by block hashes". {% assign timestamp="37:01" %}

 - [Sigop count and its influence on transaction selection?]({{bse}}121355) User Cosmik Debris asks how the limit on signature check operations, "sigops", impact miners' block template construction and mempool-based [fee estimation][topic fee estimation].
-User mononaut outlines the infrequency of sigops being the limiting factor in block template construction and discusses the `-bytespersigop` option.
+User mononaut outlines the infrequency of sigops being the limiting factor in block template construction and discusses the `-bytespersigop` option. {% assign timestamp="43:22" %}

 ## Releases and release candidates